Wilbertdelarosa/WilbertCH/README.md

 ### Here you can find some projects I created as side projects and for school.

 ###My hobbies:
-- Reading (fiction, articles, finance, programming, self-development)
+- Reading (fiction, articles, finance, programming, self-development)([goodreads](https://www.goodreads.com/user/show/41622087-wilbert-de-la-rosa))
 - Listening music(Any genre!)
 - Workout(running, lifting weights)
 - Listening to Audiobooks and podcasts